-Administrative Committee and payment of the monthly premiums.
+Each entity decides which plans offered by the Administrative Committee will be extended to its employees.
+Participation in the Association is by written application subject to acceptance by the Administrative Committee and payment of the monthly premiums.
 Financial information can be obtained from Huntington Retirement Plan Services, 519 Madison Avenue, 3rd Floor, Toledo, Ohio 43604.

-Note 19 - Contingencies
+Note 18 - Contingencies